WhitmanHall/WhitmanHall.github.io/pages/about.md

 title: About Me
 permalink: /about
 ---
-Hello, I am Whitman Hall
+Hello, I'm Whitman Hall.

-I am a mechanical engineer, educator, fabricator and tinkerer from the San Francisco Bay Area.
-I received my Bachelors of Science in Mechanical Engineering from the University of California, Riverside in March 2024 but I have been building things my whole life.
-I am always looking for new projects and opportunities that can help me learn new skills and techniques for designing and building mechanisms.
-I created this website to showcase my skills and select projects that I have completed over the years.
+I’m a mechanical engineer, educator, fabricator, and tinkerer based in the San Francisco Bay Area.
+I earned my Bachelor of Science in Mechanical Engineering from the University of California, Riverside in March 2024.
+Building and creating have been a lifelong passion of mine.
+I’m always eager to take on new projects and opportunities that help me develop my skills and explore innovative techniques in designing and constructing mechanisms.
+This website serves as a platform to showcase my expertise and highlight selected projects that demonstrate my experience and capabilities.